Guide to Finding

 Searching for Articles

-index.
-Online databases have full-text articles available
+databases have full-text articles available online.
+Indexes

-and indexes for finding articles in theology or philosophy are:
+for finding articles in theology or philosophy are:

 - Academic Search Premier.
 Online